AdamSobieski/Argumentation/README.md

 > [!NOTE]
 > Main Document: [Components](Documents/Components.md)

-Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where custom markup elements can be defined and subsequently reused, new argument markup languages could be extensible with respect to an expressiveness for higher-level components.
-These markup components would be defined not in terms of their presentation and interaction, but in terms of their semantics.
-That is, one could define custom markup components in terms of mappings and transformations between them and knowledge graphs (see also: [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://kg-construct.github.io/rml-resources/portal/)).
+Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where custom markup elements can be defined and subsequently reused, argument markup languages could be designed to be extensible with respect to expressiveness for higher-level components.
+These components would be defined not in terms of their presentation and interaction, but in terms of their semantics.
+That is, one could define reusable elements in terms of mappings and transformations between them and knowledge graphs (see also: [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://kg-construct.github.io/rml-resources/portal/)).

 ### JavaScript Object Notation and Linked Data